 In many cases, refusal policies have no protections for patients, not even in emergencies.

-Under the Trump-Pence administration’s proposed and current refusal policies, health care workers in the United States and around the globe would be able to deny patients services like birth control, abortion, and sterilization — and potentially even hormone therapy, HIV treatment, and HPV vaccines.
+The Trump-Pence administration’s refusal policies sought to empower health care workers in the United States and around the globe would be able to deny patients services like birth control, abortion, and sterilization — and potentially even hormone therapy, HIV treatment, and HPV vaccines.